I am a counsellor available in Central London on Tuesdays and in Dorking, Surrey on Wednesdays and Thursdays.

 Email me or call Dorking Counselling: 01306 501207 or 07816 768470

-The new Dorking counselling room in operation in 2016 - after building and refurbishment during the last year.
+My new Dorking counselling room for 2017 - after building and refurbishment last year.

 Appointments in Dorking now available on Wednesdays and Thursdays 9am -9pm